WisTex/The-MIT-License-Files/README.md

 - [x] The name of the software the license applies to is repeated, on purpose, for maximum clarity.
 - [x] We don't use the generic version of the MIT License.
 We copy and pasted their exact version.
 - [x] They are written in text format to allow users on any system to view it.
-- [x] They all have a `.txt` exension so it can easily be opened on a variety of operating systems, some of which use extensions to identify file types.
+- [x] They all have a `.txt` extension so it can easily be opened on a variety of operating systems, some of which use extensions to identify file types.

 ## Default format: